CURRENT EDITORIAL BOARD

 Check out yearly editorial board member bios to learn more about editors and their work on and and off campus!

-Alex Blaskovich is a third year undergrad working towards majoring in Interactive Media Design with a minor in Creative Writing.
-She is passionate about world building design and animation and loves to write fantasy novels in her spare time.
+Alex Blaskovich (she/her/hers) is a fourth year undergraduate majoring in Interactive Media Design with a minor in Creative Writing.
+She is passionate about graphic and narrative design, fantasy novels, and loves to cultivate her tiny Etsy store in her spare time.
 Currently she is working as a Lead Peer Consultant at the Writing & Communication Center.
 She is looking forward to being a part of this year's CROW board.

-Shahrzad Tehrani is a Junior at UWB working towards her BA in Environmental Studies, and minoring in Biology and Public Health.
+Shahrzad Tehrani (she/her/hers) is a senior at UWB working towards her BA in Environmental Studies, and minoring in Biology and Health Studies.
 She is passionate about science communication and research writing which led her to join the CROW Editorial Board.
-She loves the editing process, particularly helping writers to refine their writing to effectively communicate their ideas, and is excited to work with authors to publish their work in the CROW.
-After graduation, she plans to work with sustainable, ethically-minded businesses, driven by her goal to increase public awareness of science and empower conscious consumption.
+After graduation, she plans to enter the public or private sector and work to increase and improve sustainable operations.
 Currently, her free time outside of school and work is spent tending to her plants, baking, and learning about linguistics.

-Sidra Yousaf is a second year undergraduate student currently majoring in Community Psychology as well as Biology.
-She intends on going to medical school and specializing in cardiology.
+Sidra Yousaf (she/her/hers) is a third year undergraduate student currently majoring in Community Psychology as well as Biology.
+She intends on going to medical school and specializing in cardiology or neurology.
+This is her second year on the CROW board.
 She is passionate about social justice issues, especially those that take place in healthcare.
 She currently works as a Peer Consultant at the Writing and Communication Center at UWB.
 In her free time, she enjoys drawing and painting, as well as watching movies.